Skip to content

 Custom Tasks are part of the Custom Models restore.
 They require no extra actions on their own.
 Restore only affects deployments with a Custom Task.
 All other actions (training, scoring, insights, etc.) use ephemeral LRSs that are created and destroyed as needed.

-Restore procedure for Custom Model LRSes might be needed after app upgrades or cluster migrations if something went wrong.
-There are two possible ways of restoring Custom Models: using LRS YAML files that were created according to the backup instructions, or reactivating custom models from the UI.
+If an error occurs during app upgrades or cluster migrations, you may need to perform the restore procedure for custom model LRSes.
+There are two ways to restore custom models: using LRS YAML files that were created according to the LRS backup instructions or reactivating custom models from the UI.

 kubectl apply -f lrs_backup_2025_01_01_12_00/lrs-xxxxx.yaml